basedlsg/Orange-ID-Template/README.md

 ### Analytics Tracking

 The template includes Google Tag Manager by default.
-You can replace the existing GTM-S5VV3SWM ID with your own GTM ID:
+You can replace the existing GTM-5SVVB3WM ID with your own GTM ID if needed:

 1. The GTM script is already included in `client/index.html`: